WaelAlbakri/disease-classification-project/README.md

 ## 🔗 How to Run

-1. Open the Jupyter notebook in Google Colab or JupyterLab.
+Simply download the Jupyter notebook file (`Final_Project_Wael_Albakri.ipynb`) and open it in Google Colab or JupyterLab.

-2. Upload the datasets `heart.csv` and extract `ACES.zip`.
-3. Follow the cells step-by-step — all preprocessing and model evaluations are included.
+All results, visualizations, and analysis are already included — no setup or data upload needed.
+Just scroll through and enjoy!

 ---